Wallack's Theatre: 1852–56

+1856–61

 For the two seasons 1856–58 Wallack leased the house to William Stuart, who managed it with Lester Wallack as stage manager, Dion Boucicault as general director, and Theodore Moss as treasurer.
 Stuart, an Irishman whose real name was Edmund O'Flaherty, had been a Member of Parliament in the United Kingdom.
 An alleged embezzler, he fled to New York in 1854, and wrote for the New York Tribune.
 He later managed the Winter Garden, and then the New Park Theatre, on Broadway between 21st and 22nd Streets, and was widely popular socially.

 The elder Wallack performed October 20 through November 22, 1856, and May 11 through June 6, 1857.
 Brown asserts that Wallack's engagement was unsuccessful, that he played to the poorest houses of the season, and that he insisted on appearing in parts for which at this time he was too old, though he had gained a reputation in them twenty years before.
 Wallack did not perform during the 1857–58 season, and he resumed management of the theater in fall 1858.
 He appeared for the first time that season on December 9, as Shylock in The Merchant of Venice; on January 17 created the part of Colonel Delmar in The Veteran, Lester's new play, which ran 102 nights; and ended his acting career on May 14, as Benedick in Much Ado About Nothing.
 He managed the house for two more seasons.

 Ireland's assessment (published in 1867):

 The establishment heretofore known as Brougham's Lyceum, which during the [1851–52] season had ceased to attract any share of public attention, [in 1852] passed into the hands of James W. Wallack, who, with [his department heads], soon succeeded not only in rivaling, but in a measure superseding Burton's Theatre in public esteem.
 The hand of a master was visible in every production, and the taste, elegance, and propriety displayed about the whole establishment gave it a position of respectability never hitherto enjoyed in New York, except at the old Park Theatre.

+In 1858, the English violinist and conductor Henry Cooper and English soprano Annie Milner formed an opera company for Wallack's Theatre.
+The company, which performed mostly Italian operas, was not successful compared to the established opera companies performing Italian opera in New York City.
+The company instead became a touring company, and finally returned to England in 1861 after the outbreak of the Civil War.